maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Line 20 of this program is also an assignment statement, leaving off the optional `LET`.
 Notice the dollar sign on the variable name `B` that indicates that it expects a string expression on the other side of the `=` operator, not a number.
 The expression used in this statement is the string constant "Hello".

-Line 30 is an example of a multi-statement line, with two statements separated by a colon.
+Line 30 is an example of a compound statement, with two statements separated by a colon.
 The first statement is an assignment using the addition operator with the value stored in `A` and the numeric constant 5 as the expressions.
 This will have the effect of assigning the resulting value 15 to the variable `C`.
 The second statement on this line is a print statement, another very common statement in most programs.
-This will evaluate the expression, returning the numerical value 15, and then print that value to the user's console.
+This will evaluate the expression, returning the numerical value 15, convert it to a string, and then print that value to the user's console.

 Line 40 shows an example of *overloading*, where a keyword may mean different things depending on the context.
-The expression in the print statement has the `+` operator but is being given **string expressions** instead of numeric.
-In this case, the `+` does not represent numeric addition but *string concatenation*, which places the right-hand string at the end of the left-hand string and produces a new, longer string.
+The expression in the print statement has the `+` operator but is given **string expressions** instead of numeric.
+In this case, the `+` does not represent numeric addition, but *string concatenation*, which places the right-hand string at the end of the left-hand string and produces a new, longer string.
 The result of this print statement is `Hello, World!` being printed to the console.

 Line 50 is an example of a logical comparison, which is indicated by the `IF` statement keyword.
 This is followed by a **logical expression** (*lexp*) using the larger-than operator, which calculates the results of expressions on both sides of the operator, compares them, and then, depending on the outcome of the comparison, optionally performs the statement following the `THEN`.
-As `C` will hold the value 15 at this point, and 15 is larger than 10, the statement after `THEN` *will* be performed and produce the string `C is > 10` on the console.
+As `C` will hold the value 15 at this point, and 15 is larger than 10, the statement after `THEN` *will* be performed and print the string `C is > 10` on the console.

 Line 60 is the `END` statement, which takes no expression and stops the execution of the program. `END` is optional in most dialects.